 Most organisations do not have a clear picture of what their technology spend is buying them.
 Licences that nobody uses.
 Cloud that nobody right-sized.
 Contracts that renew on autopilot.
+And now AI, scaling from a pilot line item into a variable, token-based cost that grows faster than anyone budgeted for.
 We build that picture fast, quantify the saving, and give you the evidence to act on it.

 Cost optimisation as a one-time exercise is the wrong approach.
 The right question is which costs are buying you outcomes and which are not.
 Our AI-led audit catalogues the spend, maps it against actual usage and business outcomes, and surfaces the gap.